LvQiSCU/LvQiSCU.github.io/README.md

 * 03.2014–now, full professor, School of Mathematics, Sichuan University.

-* 07.2012-03.2014, Associate Professor, School of Mathematical Sciences, University of Electronic Science and Technology of China, Chengdu 611731, China.
+* 07.2012-03.2014, Associate Professor, School of Mathematical Sciences, University of Electronic Science and Technology of China.

-* 07.2010–07.2012, Assistant Professor, School of Mathematical Sciences, University of Electronic Science and Technology of China, Chengdu 611731, China.
+* 07.2010–07.2012, Assistant Professor, School of Mathematical Sciences, University of Electronic Science and Technology of China.